brianzelip/langsdale/README.md

 There are two types of CSS conventions on display here - BEM and atomic CSS.

 While I prefer to wield atomic CSS, the [BEM method](https://en.bem.info/methodology/) is closer to the "normal way of writing CSS" that the Find Materials page uses.
+BEM is used here to promote the idea of user interface components with semantic class names.

 I kept one solution written in atomic CSS, the fourth "Column-based flexbox method", for demonstration.
 Basscss is the library used herein for most of the atomic css instances.
 The rest are original and are contained in the `<head>`'s style block.